-Russian Orthodox Church Abroad priest Fr Leonid Plyats has had four lengthy "discussions" with officials, in the space of just over a week, and threats to punish him with jail or a massive fine if he holds any services outside his home.
+Russian Orthodox Church Outside Russia (ROCOR - which is not part of the Moscow Patriarchate) priest Fr Leonid Plyats has had four lengthy "discussions" with officials, in the space of just over a week, and threats to punish him with jail or a massive fine if he holds any services outside his home.
 But local police chief Valentin Nikolaenok has denied to Forum 18 News Service that this is "pressure".
 Aleksandr Kozmin of the district Ideology Department told Forum 18 that "The warning was just an explanation of the law."
 Kozmin did not believe Forum 18 that other European states did not have Ideology Departments.
 But he insisted that Fr Plyats has no right to conduct any religious activity except private gatherings in his own home.
-Bishop Agafangel (Pashkovsky) told Forum 18 that "I can't believe that in our time, in the centre of Europe, believers are being banned from gathering together to worship God.
+ROCOR Bishop Agafangel (Pashkovsky) told Forum 18 that "I can't believe that in our time, in the centre of Europe, believers are being banned from gathering together to worship God.
 This is discrimination against our Church.
-They don't get involved in politics or opposition activity – it is a purely religious organisation."Valentin Nikolaenok, the local police chief who is threatening a priest of the Russian Orthodox Church Abroad with up to two weeks' imprisonment or a massive fine if he conducts "illegal religious activity", has refused to tell Forum 18 News Service why he is threatening Fr Leonid Plyats.
+They don't get involved in politics or opposition activity – it is a purely religious organisation."Valentin Nikolaenok, the local police chief who is threatening a priest of the Russian Orthodox Church Outside Russia (ROCOR - which is not part of the Moscow Patriarchate) with up to two weeks' imprisonment or a massive fine if he conducts "illegal religious activity", has refused to tell Forum 18 News Service why he is threatening Fr Leonid Plyats.
 "This is not the subject for a telephone discussion," he told Forum 18 from the town of Smolevichi near the capital Minsk on 6 June, before putting the phone down.
 Aleksandr Kozmin of the Smolevichi district Ideology Department denied to Forum 18 that Fr Plyats has been threatened.
 "There is no persecution of him – or pressure," he told Forum 18 on 6 June.
 "Plyats is innocent.
 No court has found him guilty.
 The warning was just an explanation of the law."
 But Kozmin insisted that as a representative of an unregistered faith, Fr Plyats has no right to conduct any religious activity except private gatherings in his own home.

 "Like everywhere in Europe we have a department which promotes state ideology," Kozmin told Forum 18, when asked to explain the role of the Ideology Department.
 "State ideology includes patriotism, faithfulness to the constitution, and obedience to the country's laws.
 Our department works with political, social and religious organisations to promote this."
 Kozmin did not believe Forum 18's assurances that other European states did not have ideology departments at the local and national levels.